danmayer/deferred-server/README.md

 __Todo__

+  * Split app up to a gem that deals with box creation / boot strapping.
+This app will handle github hook / api calls, server starting / stopping, and associating services to specific users and applications.
+    * One gem can deal with building out chef / script based servers
+    * This app can't run long enough to create a server so the base AMI should be able to run the gem that creates new boxes for this api
   * Add tagging to created servers to associate them to users, or shared servers, different keys per server?
   * Needs better response cycle for first attempts, when waking the server.
      * perhaps button goes 'waiting…'